azadbolour/boardgame/scala-server/README.md

 # Latest TODO

-- Changed model to start game withut any plays.
-  Try integration test on Haskell and make necessary Haskell mods.

 - Haskell - GameParams add pieceGeneratorName.
+And test - integration and manual.

 - Run integration test against scala application.

+- index too large error is still intermittent - added debugging prints hoping to discover where it happens

 - Add the bundle and get it to work.